arangodb/spring-data-demo/README.md

 ## Single entity

-First we want to find Net Stark again.
+First we want to find Ned Stark again.
 But this time we don't know the `id` of the persisted entity.
 We start with creating a `Character` with the same property values as the searched one.
 Then create an `Example` instance of it with `Example.of(T)` and search for it with `findOne(Example)` from our `CharacterRepository`.

 ``` java
 final Character nedStark = new Character("Ned", "Stark", false, 41);